 Wildlife and cultural tour to Ethiopia

-Abandoning the well-trodden trails of the north, this tour heads east and south to explore Ethiopia's little-known wildlife, remote tribes and beautiful Rift Valley lakes.
+Abandoning the well-trodden trails of the north, this tour heads east and south to explore Ethiopia's rare wildlife, remote tribes and beautiful Rift Valley lakes.

 Description of Wildlife and cultural tour to Ethiopia